 Discrimination and the violation of civil rights are wrong and should not be inflicted on any individual.
 The lasting effects can be demoralizing and may cause severe emotional trauma for the victim.
 Our NY personal injury attorneys will work diligently to protect your rights and put an end to this injustice.

-If you or a loved one has been the victim of discrimination, please contact Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353.
+If you or a loved one has been the victim of discrimination in New York, please contact the lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353.